Afzal Khan Khattak: Târikh-e morassa

 Afzal Khan Khattak began writing his main work, the Târikh-e morassa, in 1120/1708.
 It is an uneven history of the Afghans in Pashto.
 The first and last parts are translations from the Persian work Makhzan-e Afghani (or Tarikh-e-Khan Jahani) written by Nimat Allah al-Harawi in 1020/1611.
 The second part, about half the volume, contains an account of the Yousafzai's and kindred tribes, based mainly upon the Tazkirat-ul Abrar by Akhund Darweza, the Tabaqat-i-Akbari, the Jahangir-nama, and other Persian sources, and an extensive account of the history of the Khattaks, particularly of the author's grandfather.

 It includes long extracts from the bayaz (notebook) of his grandfather Khushal Khan and relates events up to the year 1136/1723-24.
 This part of the book was used by H.G.
 Raverty as source material for his Notes on Afghanistan.
-Afzal Khan Khattak is buried in Ziarat Kaka Sahib near Nowshera.
+Afzal Khan Khattak is buried in Ziarat Kaka Sahib town near Nowshera in Pakistan.